Gary Kent: Later years

 As of 2018, Kent resided in Austin, Texas.
-Kent is the subject of the documentary Danger God released on DVD in 2019.
 Kent and his career as a stuntman in Hollywood (specifically his experience working at Spahn Ranch while the Manson family resided there) served as inspiration for the character of Cliff Booth (played by Brad Pitt) in Quentin Tarantino's Once Upon a Time in Hollywood (2019).
+Kent is the subject of the documentary Danger God.

+Kent died in Austin on May 25, 2023, at the age of 89.